Sunday, 6 October 2024

 As Hurtado says (link) in relation to the early Christians, “the exalted Jesus is their Lord to whom they owe obedience and reverence.”
 Of course, this is not said or done to de-centre God the Father.
 Not at all.
 The centrality of Jesus in Christian life glorifies God the Father.

-There can be doubt about the central ritual confession “Jesus is Lord” and the ritual invocation of Jesus in “Everyone who calls on the name of the Lord shall be saved” (Romans 10:9-13).
+There can be no doubt about the central ritual confession “Jesus is Lord” and the ritual invocation of Jesus in “Everyone who calls on the name of the Lord shall be saved” (Romans 10:9-13).

 Paul refers to the common meal as “the Lord’s supper.”
 Paul makes a favourable comparison with meals in honour of pagan deities, being a sharing in the blood and body of Christ and the Lord’s table (1 Corinthians 10:14-22).
 Whatever theology we attached to the bread and wine, it is obvious that Jesus is as central to the ritual as pagan gods are central to theirs.
 Orthodox Christians find it hard to suppress a laugh when they hear that ordinary JWs are not allowed to consume any part of the bread or wine when it is passed around at their annual commemoration of the Last Supper.
 But it is just one example of how they are sometimes strangely distanced from the centrality of Jesus in Christian ritual.